uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/5-python.md

 If the file is blank, close it and ensure that `test.txt` exists in your local directory (use `ls` to list the files in your local directory).
 If it does not, use `cd` to navigate to the `lab1` subdirectory inside the `lab1_linux_remote` directory.

 For now, we will use VS Code in a very basic way.
 You can navigate to a particular place in a file using the arrow keys (or your mouse) and then type typical characters and delete them as you would in a regular text editor.
 You can save your changes using the `save` option in the file menu or use the keyboard shortcut `Crtl-s`.
-To quit, you can use the file menu `quit` option or the keyboard shortcut `Ctrl-q`.

 ### Checkpoint